Portraits- Ejaife Agbani_white background_v1.7b

 Biography

-Dr Ejaife Agbani earned his Bachelor of Pharmacy degree (with Distinction) from Obafemi Awolowo University in Nigeria and qualified as a pharmacist.
-Later, he earned a Master’s in clinical pharmacy degree (with Distinction) from University College London, England.
-He then studied peroxynitrite chemistry and its cellular actions in pulmonary hypertension at Strathclyde University in Glasgow, Scotland where he obtained his PhD in 2010.
-After a post-doctoral research investigating the role of nuclear invaginations and endo-lysosomal channels in calcium signalling at the University of Edinburgh, Scotland, Dr Agbani joined the lab of Prof. Alastair Poole, at the University of Bristol, England.
+Dr Ejaife Agbani is an Assistant Professor of Thrombosis and Haemostasis Cell Biology.
+He earned his Bachelor of Pharmacy degree (with Distinction) from Obafemi Awolowo University in Nigeria and later qualified as a pharmacist.
+Also, he earned a Master’s in clinical pharmacy degree (with Distinction) from University College London, England.
+He then studied peroxynitrite chemistry and its cellular actions in pulmonary hypertension at Strathclyde University in Glasgow, Scotland, where he obtained his PhD in 2010.
+After post-doctoral research investigating the role of nuclear invaginations and endo-lysosomal channels in calcium signalling at the University of Edinburgh, Scotland, Dr Agbani joined a platelet secretion lab at the University of Bristol, England.
 It was at Bristol that Ejaife carved out a distinct area of thrombosis (formation of blood clots) and haemostasis (arrest of bleeding) research with his discoveries through 4D advanced imaging.
-Dr Agbani now pioneers a novel approach to specifically target procoagulant membrane dynamics, to control platelet-driven thrombosis without blocking essential pro-haemostatic platelet secretions.
-This approach opens the way for the development of a new class of antiplatelet antithrombotics namely, antiprocoagulant antithrombotics, mechanistically distinct from aspirin and P2Y12 blockers such as clopidogrel, prasugrel, and ticagrelor, and devoid of the bleeding side-effect of these drugs.
+Dr Agbani is pioneering a novel approach at the University of Calgary, to specifically target procoagulant membrane dynamics to control platelet-driven thrombosis without blocking essential pro-haemostatic platelet secretions.
+This approach opens the way for the development of a new class of antiplatelet antithrombotics, namely, antiprocoagulant antithrombotics, mechanistically distinct from aspirin and P2Y12 blockers such as clopidogrel, prasugrel, and ticagrelor, and devoid of the bleeding side-effect of these drugs.

 Dr Agbani is one of the leading authors in his field.
-His publications (2015-2023), in the Journal of Clinical Investigation-Insight, Blood, Nature Communications, Blood Advances, Communications Medicine, Cells, Scientific Reports, Haematologica, Circulation, JBC, ATVB and Platelets, have spurred a shift in thrombosis research.
-Dr Agbani is a member of the University of Calgary’s Cumming School of Medicine and the Libin Cardiovascular Institute.
-Dr Agbani’s work is centred on platelet biology, and thrombosis and haemostasis cell biology.
-In collaboration with clinicians at the Foothills Medical Centre, Dr Agbani’s work seeks to understand platelets’ role in post-operative thrombo-haemorrhagic complications, drug and cancer-associated thrombosis, and prothrombo-inflammatory disease states.
+His publications (2015-2023) in the Journal of Clinical Investigation-Insight, Blood, Nature Communications, Blood Advances, Platelets, Communications Medicine, Cells, Scientific Reports, Haematologica, Circulation, JBC and ATVB have spurred a shift in thrombosis research.
+In collaboration with clinicians, Dr Agbani’s work seeks to understand platelets’ role in hypertensive complications of pregnancy, post-operative thrombo-haemorrhagic complications, drug and cancer-associated thrombosis, and prothrombo-inflammatory disease states.
 His haematological innovation couples machine learning with the systematic quantification of platelet procoagulant membrane dynamics and is currently under test to predict bleeding or clotting diathesis.
-His research goal is to provide through platelet biology, critical insights into thrombosis mechanisms and the haemostatic response, and to leverage this knowledge for precision medicine.
+His research goal is to provide critical insights into thrombosis mechanisms and the haemostatic response through platelet biology and to leverage this knowledge for precision medicine.
+Dr Agbani is a member of the Canadian Institutes of Health Research (CIHR) Advisory Board (IAB) for the Institute of Circulatory and Respiratory Health (ICRH).

 Research